 - Mod Podge (we’re going to use this to keep our paint from bleeding)

-- Sponges or stencil brushes.
+- Sponges, stencil brushes, or foam brush.
 A regular paintbrush can work too but isn’t ideal.
 If you’ve ever seen those tiny edging foam brushes they sell for $1 at hardware stores, those actually work great.

 - Weeding tool (if you don’t have one, tweezers are a good substitution)

 - Vinyl.
 I recommend a removable vinyl, like Oracal 631, but any vinyl will work with some modification.
 We compare all the different vinyl for cutting machines in this article.

 - Transfer tape.
 Optional.
 If you have a complex design and want it to all stay together as you transfer it, you’ll need it though

 - Painters tape.
 Optional.
 If you’re using a removable stencil vinyl, you’ll notice that it gets less sticky over time and you’ll have to apply the edges down with painter’s tape.

 - Cutting machine (like a Cricut or Silhouette.)
 If you don’t have a vinyl cutter, you can cut the stencils out by hand.
 I’ll show you how in a video below.

 In this tutorial, I’m using a Cricut Maker and their Design Space software to lay out and cut my stencil.
 If you have a different machine, you can follow along and the process will be basically identical with Silhouette Studio or a hand-cut design.

 Okay, let’s get into how to stencil on wood!